koalanis/nextjs-starter/README.md

-This is a starter template for [Learn Next.js](https://nextjs.org/learn).
+This is an extension of the starter template (tutorial) for [Learn Next.js](https://nextjs.org/learn).

+Additions
+- tailwindcss support